 Example of a Korean address in Korean

 Before learning how to write Korean addresses, it’s best to learn the Korean alphabet first to help you understand the process better.
+This way, you can easily write not only addresses but also other Korean words, phrases, and sentences.
 Here is an example of a South Korean address written in the Korean language.
 We have also included its Korean romanization below.

 서울특별시 강남구 선릉로190길 114